Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM) 1GB, in theory, should perform much faster than the GeForce 9500 GT DDR2 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6670 (OEM) 1GB is 300% quicker than the GeForce 9500 GT DDR2 in general, due to its higher data rate. (explain)

-Texel RateThe Radeon HD 6670 (OEM) 1GB will be quite a bit (more or less 118%) better at anisotropic filtering than the GeForce 9500 GT DDR2. (explain)
+Texel RateThe Radeon HD 6670 (OEM) 1GB should be quite a bit (about 118%) more effective at anisotropic filtering than the GeForce 9500 GT DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison